7 Ways to Leverage Social Media to Grow Your Amazon Business

 According to Smart Insights, social commerce has exploded in the past five years.
 More direct e-commerce purchases straight from social channels had happened since 2018 than ever before.

-Now that 2021 is here, there will be some unique opportunities in the realm of social media, which we should all be looking to capitalize upon as e-commerce business owners.
+The future is here and there will be unique opportunities in the realm of social media, which we should all be looking to capitalize upon as e-commerce business owners.

 The Changing Landscape of Social Media & Amazon in 2021